+(j) To provide fire prevention and control, including fire stations, water mains and plugs, fire trucks, and other vehicles and equipment.

+(k) To provide school buildings and related structures, which may be leased, sold, or donated to the school district, for use in the educational system when authorized by the district school board.

+(1) To provide security, including electronic intrusion-detection systems and patrol cars, when authorized by proper governmental agencies, and to contract with the appropriate local general-purpose government agencies for an increased level of such services within the district boundaries.
+However, this paragraph does not prohibit the district from contracting with a towing operator to remove a vehicle or vessel from a district-owned facility or property if the district follows the authorization and notice and procedural requirements in s.
+715.07, Florida Statutes, for an owner or lessee of private property.
+The district's selection of a towing operator is not subject to public bidding if the towing operator is included in an approved list of town operators maintained by the local government that has jurisdiction over the district's facility or property.

-- (k) To provide security, including electronic intrusion- detection systems and patrol cars, when authorized by proper governmental agencies, and to contract with the appropriate local general-purpose government agencies for an increased level of such services within the district boundaries. - (l) To provide control and elimination of mosquitoes and other arthropods of public health importance. - (m) To enter into impact fee, mobility fee, or other similar credit agreements with Manatee County or other governmental bodies or a landowner developer and to sell or assign such credits on such terms as the district deems appropriate. - (n) To provide buildings and structures for district offices, maintenance facilities, meeting facilities, town centers, or any other projects authorized or granted by this act. - (o) To establish and create, at noticed meetings, such departments of the board of supervisors of the district, as well as committees, task forces, boards, or commissions, or other agencies under the supervision and control of the district, as from time to time the members of the board may deem necessary or desirable in the performance of the acts or other things necessary to exercise the board's general or special powers to implement an innovative project to carry out the special and limited purpose of the district as provided in this act and to delegate the exercise of its powers to such departments, boards, task forces, committees, or other agencies, and such administrative duties and other powers as the board may deem necessary or desirable, but only if there is a set of expressed limitations for accountability, notice, and periodic written reporting to the board that shall retain the powers of the board. - (p) To provide electrical, sustainable, or green infrastructure improvements, facilities, and services, including, but not limited to, recycling of natural resources, reduction of energy demands, development and generation of alternative or renewable energy sources and technologies, mitigation of urban heat islands, sequestration, capping or trading of carbon emissions or carbon emissions credits, LEED or Florida Green Building Coalition certification, and development of facilities and improvements for low-impact development; to enter into joint ventures, public-private partnerships, and other agreements; and to grant such easements as may be necessary to accomplish the foregoing.
-Nothing herein shall authorize the district to provide electric service to retail customers or otherwise act to impair electric utility franchise agreements. - (q) To provide for any facilities or improvements that may otherwise be provided for by any county or municipality, including, but not limited to, libraries, annexes, substations, and other buildings to house public officials, staff, and employees. - (r) To provide waste collection and disposal.
+(m) To provide control and elimination of mosquitoes and other arthropods of public health importance.

+(n) To enter into impact fee, mobility fee, or other similar credit agreements with Manatee County or other governmental bodies or a landowner developer and to sell or assign such credits on such terms as the district deems appropriate.

+(o) To provide buildings and structures for district offices, maintenance facilities, meeting facilities, town centers, or any other projects authorized or granted by this act.

+(p) To establish and create, at noticed meetings, such departments of the board of supervisors of the district, as well as committees, task forces, boards, or commissions, or other agencies under the supervision and control of the district, as from time to time the members of the board may deem necessary or desirable in the performance of the acts or other things necessary to exercise the board's general or special powers to implement an innovative project to carry out the special and limited purpose of the district as provided in this act and to delegate the exercise of its powers to such departments, boards, task forces, committees, or other agencies, and such administrative duties and other powers as the board may deem necessary or desirable, but only if there is a set of expressed limitations for accountability, notice, and periodic written reporting to the board that shall retain the powers of the board.

+(q) To provide electrical, sustainable, or green infrastructure improvements, facilities, and services, including, but not limited to, recycling of natural resources, reduction of energy demands, development and generation of alternative or renewable energy sources and technologies, mitigation of urban heat islands, sequestration, capping or trading of carbon emissions or carbon emissions credits, LEED or Florida Green Building Coalition certification, and development of facilities and improvements for low-impact development; to enter into joint ventures, public-private partnerships, and other agreements; and to grant such easements as may be necessary to accomplish the foregoing.
+Nothing herein shall authorize the district to provide electric service to retail customers or otherwise act to impair electric utility franchise agreements.

+(r) To provide for any facilities or improvements that may otherwise be provided for by any county or municipality, including, but not limited to, libraries, annexes, substations, and other buildings to house public officials, staff, and employees.

+(s) To provide waste collection and disposal.